feliperfmarques/k8s-wordpress-efk-example/README.md

 kubectl apply -f manifests/wordpress/wordpress-ingres.yaml -n site-wordpress
 ```

-### 7. Deploy ElasticSearch Cluster and Kibana using ECK CRDs
+### 8. Setup ElasticSearch Cluster and Kibana using ECK CRDs

 Actually with ECK isn't possible to set the password by CRDs.
 But, thre is a [workarround](https://github.com/elastic/cloud-on-k8s/issues/967#issuecomment-497636249) creating the {clusterName}-es-elastic-user Secret before creating the Elasticsearch resource.
 For testing purposes a password will be configured in this way, but for production grade deploy, consider to use some secret-manager solution.